boroda123/react-app/README.md

 The app is currently deployed at AWS as: https://dtxmnaidqz.us-east-2.awsapprunner.com/

-**Note**: the react-app App Runner service may be stopped on occasion to save operational costs.
+**Note**: the react-app AWS App Runner service may be stopped on occasion to save operational costs.
 Please contact me directly for the local, Docker, or in-cloud demo.